braze-inc/braze-docs/_docs/_help/release_notes/deprecations.md

 layout: featured

 guide_top_header: "Deprecations"
 guide_top_text: "Technology is always moving - inside Braze and outside it!
 And we do our best to keep up with it.
 Here, you'll find the origins of Braze and its technology - how we supported people in the 'before time' - before now, anyway... <br> <br> You might have gotten here from searching a term for an integration or feature that no longer exists.
-This is our attempt to keep you informed on our progress and movement within the technology industry. <br> <br> You can find a list of deprecated and unsupported features below.
-You can also read deprecated articles by clicking on the buttons below."
+This is our attempt to keep you informed on our progress and movement within the technology industry. <br> <br> You can find a list of deprecated and unsupported features and read deprecated articles by visiting the following links."

 page_type: landing
 description: "This landing page includes references to deprecated articles and provides a list of deprecated and unsupported features."